andreygud/lunch-voting-system/README.md

 curl -i --basic -u user@yandex.ru:password localhost:8080/rest/restaurant/menu_history?start=2020-01-15&restaurantId=100002
 ```

-### Add an item to the menu
+### Add an item to the menu (current date)
 ```
 POST /rest/admin/restaurant/{id}/menu
 ```
-The call creates a menu item for a restaurant with the specified id.
-The menu item description should be
+The call creates a menu item for a restaurant with the specified id for **the current date menu**.
-provided in the body of the request in JSON format.
+The menu item description should be provided in the body of the request in JSON format.
 Access Level: Admin

 *Example:*
 ```
 curl --basic -u admin@gmail.com:admin -i -H 'Content-Type:application/json' \
--d '{"name":"Something new","price":17.25,"menuDate":"2020-01-15"}' \
+-d '{"name":"Something new","price":17.25}' \
 localhost:8080/rest/admin/restaurant/100002/menu
 ```
 ### Delete menu (all items) (current date)